cloud-gov/cg-site/content/docs/ops/configuration-management.md

   * Make suggestions (such as in PRs) if you have ideas for improving the plan.
 * **Cloud Ops** (Platform squad)
   * Ensure Concourse, Terraform, BOSH, GitHub, AWS, and other resources are correctly set up to implement the technical aspects of the plan.
-  * Review the Configuration Management plan in our quarterly [Security Policy and Account Review meetings](https://drive.google.com/drive/folders/0B1nrtBDSrHKHSnByWklWc0V4Q1E).
+  * Review the plan in our quarterly [Security Policy and Account Review meetings](https://drive.google.com/drive/folders/0B1nrtBDSrHKHSnByWklWc0V4Q1E).
 * **Program Manager**
-  * Ensure the team follows the Feature Lifecycle, Story Lifecycle, and other operational aspects of configuration management.
+  * Ensure the team follows the Feature Lifecycle, Story Lifecycle, and other operational aspects of the plan.
 * **System Owner**
   * Ensure that team members uphold their responsibilities.
-  * Approve any major changes to the configuration management plan, and coordinate with JAB representatives as necessary.
+  * Approve any major changes to the plan, and coordinate with JAB representatives as necessary.

 ## GitHub contribution guidelines